nijigenerate/nijigenerate/TRANSLATING.md

 &nbsp;

 # Translation Storage
-Final translations will be stored in the .inochi-creator folder, which resides in
+Final translations will be stored in the .nijigenerate folder, which resides in
- * `~/.config/.inochi-creator` on Linux
+ * `~/.config/.nijigenerate` on Linux
- * `~/Library/Application Support/.inochi-creator` on macOS
+ * `~/Library/Application Support/.nijigenerate` on macOS
- * `%AppData%/.inochi-creator` on Windows
+ * `%AppData%/.nijigenerate` on Windows

-But Inochi Creator will also try to locate translation files in the current executable directory, as well as the current working directory.
+But nijigenerate will also try to locate translation files in the current executable directory, as well as the current working directory.